Barksdale B-52s depart for UNITAS LXI

 |0

-This work, Barksdale B-52s depart for UNITAS LXI [Image 3 of 3], by SrA Lillian Miller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Barksdale B-52s depart for UNITAS LXI, by SrA Taylor Hunter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT